publiccodenet/about/organization/governance-model.md

 ### Advisory board

-The advisory board is a set of experts that support the general assembly, board of directors and staff.
+The advisory board members are experts that support the general assembly, board of directors and staff.
 There are some decisions for which they must be consulted.

 ### Staff